Solertis/JuMP.jl/docs/src/variables.md

 decision variable
 ```

-Because `y` is a JuMP variable, I can bind it to a different value.
-For example,
+Because `y` is a JuMP variable, we can bind it to a different value.
+For
-if I go:
+example, if we go:
 ```jldoctest variables
 julia> y = 1
 1